Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

     `id_rsa_shipyard_remotefs`).
   * (optional) `generated_file_export_path` is an optional path to specify for where to create the RSA public/private key pair.
+* (optional) `public_ip` are public IP properties for each virtual machine.
+  * (optional) `enabled` designates if public IPs should be assigned.
+The default is `true`.
+Note that if public IP is disabled, then you must create an alternate means for accessing the storage cluster virtual machines through a "jumpbox" on the virtual network.
+If this property is set to `false` (disabled), then any action requiring SSH, or the SSH command itself, will occur against the private IP address of the virtual machine.
-* (optional) `static_public_ip` is to specify if static public IPs should be assigned to each virtual machine allocated.
+  * (optional) `static` is to specify if static public IPs should be assigned to each virtual machine allocated.
 The default is `false` which results in dynamic public IP addresses.
-A "static" FQDN will be provided per virtual machine, regardless of this setting.
+A "static" FQDN will be provided per virtual machine, regardless of this setting if public IPs are enabled.
 * (required) `virtual_network` is the virtual network to use for the storage cluster.
   * (required) `name` is the virtual network name